3 AI Memory Stocks (Besides Micron) to Watch as Demand Booms

 Seagate’s stock performance – and its Stansberry Score – reflect the demand for its products.

-• Operating cash flow of $723 million and free cash flow of $607 million.
+• Operating cash flow of $1.1 billion and free cash flow of $953 million (up from $216 million year over year).

 • Cash dividend of $0.74 per share.